benbrehaut/front-end-setup/README.md

 ````

 ## Usage
-A list of variables can be found in the ``variables.js`` file where you can adjust to what you need.
+A list of variables can be found in the ``variables.js.base`` file where you can adjust to what you need.
+Copy this file and rename it to ``variables.js`` to use the task runner.

 ### To start developing
 ````bash